maximilianMairinger/ctp/README.md

 ### CLI

 All inqueried options can be given as command line arguaments as well.
-Only two options (namely `verbose` and `destinbation`) will not be inqueried if not given.
+Only two options (namely `verbose` and `destination`) will not be inqueried if not given.
 Those have the defaults `verbose: false` and `destination: [current dir]`.

 ## Contribute